unused1/CS614_Individual_Eval/README.md

 - **Email:** huabeng.tan.2024@engd.smu.edu.sg

 ## Overview
 This project is part of the Singapore Management University (SMU) CS614 Generative AI with LLM module's individual assignment.
-It provides configurable evaluation tools for testing Large Language Models (LLMs) on two benchmarks:
+It provides configurable evaluation tools for testing Large Language Models (LLMs) on three benchmarks:

 1. **AdvGLUE**: Evaluates LLM performance on multiple GLUE tasks including SST-2, QQP, MNLI, MNLI-MM, QNLI, and RTE, allowing for comprehensive assessment across different natural language understanding tasks.

 2. **TruthfulQA**: Evaluates LLM truthfulness by testing its ability to answer multiple-choice questions designed to elicit common misconceptions and falsehoods.

+3. **HarmfulQA**: Evaluates LLM safety alignment by testing its responses to potentially harmful prompts, using Llama Guard as a safety judge to assess response safety.

 ## Features